 There are rising calls to press forward and progress gender parity in the business world.
 While there are many suggestions about how those changes should happen going forward, there are some steps that women can take right now.
 Insights from research papers and articles around the world offer five ways in which women can empower themselves.
 The first step is surprisingly actionable – Start with oneself.

 INSEAD is a place packed with opportunities to learn.
-Every week, there are presentations, panels and workshops organized by the different Clubs and the Career Development Center.
+Every week, there are presentations, panels and workshops organised by the different Clubs and the Career Development Center.
 You can immerse yourself in different topics and industries, gaining insight and experience that will shape you personally and professionally.
 Here’s the catch… there’s a limited amount of time you have available to allocate, so you must choose how to spend it wisely.

 During this past summer I had the pleasure of interning with accelerateHER in London.
 The organisation spun out of Founders Forum a couple of years ago, in response to an increasing desire of the tech community to improve gender equality in the space.